lucasflores42/lucasflores42.github.io/_posts/2019-08-08-media-temporal.md

 <hr>

-Code used in calcular_media.sh to take the equilibrium densities from every sample.
+Code used in <code class="language-plaintext highlighter-rouge">calcular_media.sh</code> to average the equilibrium densities from every sample.